Michael Plank: Modelling

-During the COVID-19 pandemic, Plank has applied his expertise to modelling the disease in New Zealand, and has been a frequent media commentator.
+During the COVID-19 pandemic, Plank applied his expertise to modelling the disease in New Zealand, and was a frequent media commentator.
 As a mathematical modelling expert in infectious diseases, Plank worked with Te Pūnaha Matatini, a research centre hosted at the University of Auckland, leading to work with Covid-19 Modelling Aotearoa, to aid the New Zealand response to COVID-19.
 This involved application of mathematical models to explore a series of scenarios specific to New Zealand's situation during the pandemic and to directly inform the New Zealand Government policymakers.
 On 25 March 2020 a state of emergency was declared in New Zealand after rising numbers of COVID cases and the country went into full lockdown.

 At that time, Plank, as one of the team at Te Pūnaha Matatini, co-authored a document based on simulations that had been used for a possible spread of COVID-19 in New Zealand and the model results allowed for a cautious conclusion that strategies to suppress the spread of the virus had two key benefits: "(1) it may be possible to delay the epidemic for long enough that a vaccine and/or effective treatment become widely available in NZ; and (2) it allows NZ to learn from rapidly unfolding events in other countries.
-This could include learning which mitigation strategies are most successful, and how to ensure timing of control interventions is robust to uncertainty."
+This could include learning which mitigation strategies are most successful, and how to ensure timing of control interventions is robust to uncertainty".